-Questions and Answers 1 Principal Stockholders and Security Ownership of Management 19 Equity Compensation Plan Information 46 Certain Relationships and Related Transactions 48 Section 16(a) Beneficial Ownership Reporting Compliance 49 Other Matters 50 Matters Which May Come Before the Annual Meeting 50 Annual Report on Form 10-K 50 Notice Regarding Availability of Proxy Materials 50 ANNEX A - Amendment to Amended and Restated Certificate of Incorporation of SemGroup Corporation A-1
+Questions and Answers 1 Principal Stockholders and Security Ownership of Management 18 Equity Compensation Plan Information 44 Certain Relationships and Related Transactions 46 Section 16(a) Beneficial Ownership Reporting Compliance 48 Other Matters 49 Matters Which May Come Before the Annual Meeting 49 Annual Report on Form 10-K 49 Notice Regarding Availability of Proxy Materials 49

-OUESTIONS AND ANSWERS
+QUESTIONS AND ANSWERS

-- Q: Who is soliciting my proxy? - A: The Board of Directors of SemGroup (the "Board of Directors" or the "Board") - Q: Where and when is the Annual Meeting? - A: 9:00 a.m., local time, May 17, 2017, at Two Warren Place, 5th Floor, 6120 South Yale Avenue, Tulsa, Oklahoma 74136. - Q: What am I voting on at the Annual Meeting? - The election of the seven nominees named in this proxy statement to our Board of Directors. - An advisory vote on executive compensation. - An advisory vote on the frequency of an advisory vote on executive compensation. - The ratification of Grant Thornton LLP as our independent registered public accounting firm for 2017. - Approval of an amendment to our Amended and Restated Certificate of Incorporation to authorize 4,000,000 shares of preferred stock, as described in Proposal 5 in this proxy statement.
+- Q: Who is soliciting my proxy? - A: The Board of Directors of SemGroup (the "Board of Directors" or the "Board"). - Q: Where and when is the Annual Meeting? - A: 9:00 a.m., local time, May 16, 2018, at Two Warren Place, 5th Floor, 6120 South Yale Avenue, Tulsa, Oklahoma 74136. - Q: What am I voting on at the Annual Meeting? - The election of the seven nominees named in this proxy statement to our Board of Directors. - An advisory vote on executive compensation. - The ratification of Grant Thornton LLP as our independent registered public accounting firm for 2018. - Approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase the number of authorized shares of our Class A Common Stock from 90,000,000 shares to 180,000,000 shares.

-How does the Board of Directors recommend I vote?
+Q: How does the Board of Directors recommend I vote?

-Please see the information included in this proxy statement relating to each of the matters to be voted on.
-Our Board of Directors recommends that you vote:

-- "FOR" the election of all of the nominees for director named in this proxy statement; - "FOR" the approval, on an advisory basis, of the compensation of our executive officers named in this proxy statement; - · "FOR" the option, on an advisory basis, of every one year as the preferred frequency for conducting an advisory vote on the compensation of our named executive officers; - FOR" ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2017; and - "FOR" the approval of an amendment to our Amended and Restated Certificate of Incorporation to authorize 4,000,000 shares of preferred stock.
+- A: Please see the information included in this proxy statement relating to each of the matters to be voted on.
+Our Board of Directors recommends that you vote: - "FOR" the election of all of the nominees for director named in this proxy statement; - "FOR" the approval, on an advisory basis, of the compensation of our executive officers named in this proxy statement; - · "FOR" ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2018; and - "FOR" the approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase the number of authorized shares of our Class A Common Stock from 90,000,000 shares to 180,000,000 shares.